 Linda Colley, the Shelby M.C.
 Davis 1958 Professor of History, is an expert on Britain since 1700.
 She favors cross-disciplinary history, and in both her writing and her teaching she examines Britain’s past in a broader European, imperial, and global context.
 Born in Britain, she graduated from Bristol University with First Class Honors in history (1972) and completed her Ph.D. in history at Cambridge University (1977).
 The first female Fellow of Christ’s College, Cambridge, she moved to Yale University in 1982.
 Her first book, In Defiance of Oligarchy: The Tory Party 1714-1760 (1982), challenged the dominant view by arguing that the Tory party remained active and potent during its years out of power, exploring the wider consequences of this in regards to ideas, electoral and popular politics and political action.
 Britons: Forging the Nation 1707-1837 (1992), which won the Wolfson Prize for History and which has just been re-issued in a revised 5th paperback edition, investigated how - and how far - the inhabitants of England, Scotland, and Wales came to see themselves as British over the course of the 18th and early 19th centuries.
 In 1998 Professor Colley left Yale to accept a Senior Leverhulme Research Professorship in History at the London School of Economics.
 Supported by this award, she spent the next five years researching the experiences of the thousands of Britons who were taken captive in North America, South Asia, and the Mediterranean and North Africa between 1600 and 1850 as the British Empire expanded.
 Captives (2002), the result of this research, used captivity narratives of different kinds to investigate the under-belly and sporadic vulnerability of the empire, the complex relations between the imperialists and the societies they sought to invade, and the quality and flexibility of individual identity under pressure.
 Colley is also the author of Namier (1989), a reappraisal of the Polish-born and Zionist historian Lewis Namier.
 Her most recent work The Ordeal of Elizabeth Marsh: A Woman in World History was nominated one of the ten best books of 2007 by the New York Times.
 An exercise in meshing biography with trans-continental history, The Ordeal used the life experience and peregrinations of a single, self made woman as a means of charting and discussing the extent of proto-globalization in the later 18th century, and the degree to which individuals at the time were cognizant of it.
 In 2008-9, Colley guest-curated a major exhibition at the British Library, London, Taking Liberties, on the meanings of constitutional texts, publishing an interpretative essay Taking Stock of Taking Liberties: A Personal View (London, 2008).
 The exhibition attracted 100,000 visitors and was opened by the then British Prime Minister, Gordon Brown.

 Colley regularly teaches undergraduate survey lecture courses on Britain from 1688 to 1945.
 She has also taught undergraduate seminars on travel and travel narratives, and on life writing and writing lives from the 17th century to the present.
 As well as directing individual graduate students, she heads a two semester graduate seminar on British history in a global perspective from c.
 1700-c.
 1960.
-She has also taught a graduate seminar on British and American empire.
+She has also taught graduate seminars on British and American empire, and on Britain and France in the 18th century.

 Professor Colley runs a senior seminar with Professors David Bell and Jonathan Israel devoted to new research into the eighteenth century.
 This meets at intervals throughout the year in the History Department and at the Institute of Advanced Study, Princeton.